NOAA-ORR-ERD/WebGnomeClient/doc/location_files/boston_and_vicinity_examples.rst

 To include the sewage outfall effects without relaunching the Wizard, you will change a setting in the **Current** panel.
 Within this panel is a list of surface current patterns that are described in the Location File User Guide.
-Click the edit icon for the pattern labeled "Sewage Outfall Current".
-The Active checkbox is unchecked if you chose not to consider the outfall effects when you set up the scenario.
+Find the pattern labeled "Sewage Outfall Current".
+The checkbox next to the current name is unchecked if you chose not to consider the outfall effects when you set up the scenario.
 Click the checkbox to include this current pattern.